Jeff Fiorentino

 Jeffrey Philip Fiorentino (born April 14, 1983) is an American former Major League Baseball outfielder who played for the Baltimore Orioles and Oakland Athletics between 2005 and 2009.
-His nickname is Screech due to his resemblance to the Dustin Diamond character from the television situation comedy Saved by the Bell.
+He was nicknamed Screech due to his resemblance to the character of the same name from the television sitcom Saved by the Bell.

 Playing career

 Amateur

 A native of Pembroke Pines, Florida, Fiorentino attended Nova High School and Florida Atlantic University, where he played baseball for the Owls under head coach Kevin Cooney.
 In 2003, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Baltimore Orioles

 During the 2005 season, he played several games for the Baltimore Orioles after being called up from the Single-A Frederick Keys.
 He was then sent back down after nearly two weeks of action at the major league level.
 In 2006 and 2007, he played for the Double-A Bowie Baysox.